 The attention toward L-arginine has increased in recent years due to its potential heart benefits.
 Arginine is an important amino acid that is a precursor to nitric oxide.
 This powerful neurotransmitter is essential in helping blood vessels dilate and helps maintain healthy circulation.

-In addition to assisting in circulation, L-arginine also helps regulate intracellular pH and has antihypertensive and antioxidative properties.
+In addition to assisting in circulation, L-arginine also helps regulate intracellular pH, has antioxidative properties, and supports healthy blood pressure.
 It may also help affect the metabolism of glucose, lipids, and proteins.(4)

 L-Arginine may interact with certain blood pressure medications, so as with all supplements, users should consult a doctor before use.